 Services and other revenue.
-Services and other revenue totaled \$410.2 million for the three months ended March 31, 2020, an increase of \$6.8 million, or 1.7%, compared to 2019.
-The increase was from our Hughes segment and was primarily attributable to increases in sales of broadband services to our consumer customers of \$19.5 million, partially offset by a decrease in sales of broadband services to our enterprise customers of \$12.6 million.
-Both of these variances include the negative impact of exchange rate fluctuations.
+Services and other revenue totaled \$408.4 million for the three months ended March 31, 2020, an increase of \$5.7 million, or 1.4%, compared to 2019.

+- Services and other revenue from our Hughes segment for the three months ended March 31, 2020 increased by \$7.5 million, or 1.9%, to \$401.2 million compared to 2019.
+The increase was primarily attributable to increases in sales of broadband services to our consumer customers of \$19.5 million, partially offset by a decrease in sales of broadband services to our enterprise customers of \$12.6 million.
+Both of these variances include the negative impact of exchange rate fluctuations. - Services and other revenue from Corporate and Other for the three months ended March 31, 2020 decreased by \$2.5 million, or 49.5%, to \$2.5 million compared to 2019 primarily attributable to a decrease in income from certain real estate previously leased to DISH Network and transferred as part of the BSS Transaction.